CyberHubXR/Docs/docs/foundry/unity-packages/foundry-core/database/apiResult.md

 # The ApiResult Class

-The `ApiResult` class is a generic class we use rather often in the Brane Database package.
-It is a wrapper around the response from the Brane Database server, and provides a was to check if the request was successful, process error messages and to get the data from the response.
+The `ApiResult` class is a wrapper around responses from the Database server, and it provides a way to check if the request was successful, process error messages and to get the data from the response.

 ## Properties